strategineer/personal-website/content/blog/2025-01-23/index.md

 ### Set player permissions correctly

-Each player should have the "owner" permission on their player character so that they can move their token around and change their character sheet stats as they desire.
+Each player should have the "owner" permission on their player character so that they can move their token around and modify their character sheet as needed during play.

 If you'd like the players to share vision on the VTT, then each player should have the "limited" permission on everyone else's player character.

 ### Use satellite imagery for battlemaps for modern and post-apocalyptic settings

-If you're playing a modern or something modern-like if you squint (like Palladium's Rifts) then using Google Earth Pro, exporting images at the highest resolution possible with a zoom level of 100m allows for quickly generating at-scale battlemaps with realistic terrain and the tactical options they provide.
+If you're playing a modern or something modern-like if you squint (like Palladium's Rifts) then you can use Google Earth Pro to generate at-scale battlemaps with realistic terrain and the tactical options it'll provide.

 ![](abandoned_factory_3.jpg)

+I recommend exporting images at the highest resolution possible with a zoom level of 100m.

 Once you have your image, all you have to do in Foundry is: